Rbocarro/Holgraphic_AR/README.md

 # Holographic AR Card
 ![](./ReadmeAssets/Holgraphic_AR.png)
 For this project, I decided to create a Pokemon card visualiser in AR.
-I sought to replicated some of the visible characteristics of the cards such as the holographic effects seen in some of the cards as well as a stencil effect seen in some AR and games.
+I sought to replicated some of the visible characteristics of the cards such as the holographic effects seen in some of the cards as well as a stencil effect seen in some AR applications and games.

 # Tools Used